-Imagine it: a fine dining experience where you eat with your hands.
+Imagine a fine dining experience where you mostly only eat with your hands.
 That’s the Omakase Taco Bar at Pujol.
-The best ingredients of Mexico neatly arranged on a tortilla.
-Providing a high-end meal where you barely touch cutlery.
-It’s a food lover’s wonderland where the aesthetics are modern and the tastes are divine.
+An elegant, refined meal where you barely touch cutlery.

 The Omakase Taco Bar is a unique dining experience within the stunning restaurant, Pujol.
-With 4 seatings throughout the day, diners are taken on a 3-hour journey similarly to how one might enjoy a meal at a sushi bar – letting the chef lead the way.
+With four seatings throughout the day, diners are taken on a 3-hour journey, similarly to how one might enjoy a meal at a sushi bar – letting the chef lead the way.

-Once seated, you’re greeted by the friendly bartenders that will serve as the guides of the experience.
+Once seated, you’re greeted by animated bartenders that will serve as the guides of the experience.
 You’re given a choice of pairing the meal with artisan beers, Mexican wines, or mezcal.

 Unlike with most fine dining restaurants, the alcohol pairing is included in the price of the meal.
 For those that don’t drink, non-alcoholic pairings are available as well.

-The variety of mezcal served was also amazing.
-Being fairly new to the spirit, it was fun to try those made by some of the best producers in Mexico.
+The variety of mezcal served was also excellent.
+Although relatively new to the spirit myself, it was fun to try those made by some of the best producers in Mexico.
 A particular favorite being a selection by Lalocura, a small producer from Oaxaca that only sells from the palenque (or distillery) and to a few select venues throughout Mexico, one of which is Pujol.

 The meal begins by paying homage to street food – a staple of Mexican cuisine.
 Three “street snacks” are brought out and laid in a perfect diagonal in front of each of the 11 seats at the taco bar.